nicolageorge/systemdesign/messagequeue/distributedMQ.md

 - How do we replicate data?
     - Replicate within a group of hosts

-- How does FrontEnd select a backendhost to send data to?
+- How does FrontEnd select a backend host to send data to?
+    - Metadata Service
 - How does FrontEnd know where to retrieve data from?
     - Metadata Service